cloud-security-research/sgx-kms/README.md

 ### Pre-requisite

+* Note: Master KEK (that is used to encrypt Project wide KEKs) is now automatically generated inside SGX Barbican Enclave.
+Project wide KEKs are also generated inside SGX Barbican Enclave upon project creation.
+Hence, the step for KEK provisioning by admin is no longer required during initialization.

 * All properties are mandatory

   *Required Properties are **BARBICAN_ENCLAVE_PATH**, **IAS_URL**, **IAS_CRT_PATH**, **IAS_SPID**, **IAS_ENABLED** for Barbican on different lines*